Drellimal2/Jap-List/README.md

 1. In the deck view simply swipe left on the desired card row will initiate the deletion process.
 2. A dialog should be shown asking if you are sure.
 3. Clicking 'Yes, I'm Sure' will delete the card.
-4. Clicking cancel will close the dialog.
-5. NB: This is a local feature only
+4. NB: This is a local feature only
 ##### 7. Deleting a deck
 1. In the deck view click the delete button to start the process.
 2. You will then be prompted if you are sure.
-3. Confirming will delete the deck.
-4. After the deck is deleted we will redirected back to 'My Decks'
+3. Confirming will delete the deck and redirect you back to 'My Decks'
 ##### 8. Editting a deck
 Maybe you don't want to delete a deck.
 Maybe you just want to edit the title.
 1. In the deck view click the edit button to start the process.